 4 cups of liquid, water or cider

 ½ teaspoon cloves

 Wash apples, core, peel and quarter (or you can leave them whole and simply use a food mill).
-Combine apples with 4 cups of liquid (water or cider—the more cider ratio you use, the more apple-y it will be!)
+Combine apples with 4 cups of liquid, sugar, cinnamon and cloves (water or cider—the more cider ratio you use, the more apple-y it will be!)
 Simmer until apples are soft, then mash or puree to desired consistency.
 (I used a potato masher and wished I had a food mill to get it a little more fine.)
 Continue to heat apple mixture on low, stirring frequently, until it thickens to desired consistency (I allowed mine to thicken for about an hour, though it could have gone a little longer).
 As it turns into apple butter, it will become darker and rich.

 During this time, I had washed the jars, rings and lids in the dishwasher and everything was keeping warm.
 The canning kettle was filled to the right level and the water had begun to boil.
 I set the lids to heat on the stove in a little water and got all set up to begin the canning process.
 I ladled hot apple butter into the hot jars, leaving ¼ inch of head space as the recipe called for, wiped the jar mouths with a clean, damp rag and gently screwed the lids on.
 We live at a high altitude, so I processed the jars for an extra ten minutes, 20 minutes total.

 Let me just say, that pulling the jars out of the canner and hearing the lids pop into place filled this newbie with a sense of joy.
 I might have started doing the happy dance right then and there!
 We popped open a can the following day and spread it on our favorite pancakes and it was amazing.
 The kids loved it and my husband who adores all things apple was in heaven.
 So much that we started on our second jar before breakfast was even over.